MicrosoftDocs/Advertising-docs/BingAds/customer-management-service/searchclientlinks.md

 ---
-title: SearchClientLinks Service Operation ms.service: bing-ads-customer-management-service ms.topic: article
+title: SearchClientLinks Service Operation - Customer Management ms.service: bing-ads-customer-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: This feature is not supported in sandbox.Searches for the client links for the customer of the current authenticated user, filtered by the search criteria.
 ---
-# SearchClientLinks Service Operation
+# SearchClientLinks Service Operation - Customer Management
 This feature is not supported in sandbox.Searches for the client links for the customer of the current authenticated user, filtered by the search criteria.
 The operation returns the most recent link for each unique combination of agency customer and client account.
 For more information about the client link lifecycle, see [Link to Client Accounts](~/guides/management-model-agencies.md#clientlink).

 If your user is within a client customer that has one or more accounts managed by an agency, then you may search one at a time for individual accounts that were or are eligible to be linked.
 To search by individual account, set the predicate field to ClientAccountId and set the predicate value to the account identifier that you want to find.